 Over £144,000 awarded by The Scottish Land Fund (Big Lottery) to buy OST and fund our initial revenue costs.

-Establish SCIO and appoint a Board of Trustees.
+Appoint a Board of Trustees.

 Buy building and complete urgent remedial works.